Test Ideas with Prototyping

 Get a rare look at an extreme version of full-scale prototyping.
 It’s astounding to see the warehouse-sized implementation in such detail but it’s testament to how important prototyping is, from the huge enterprise scale to small project scale.

-Get inspired by the participants in the Small Libraries Create Smart Spaces project, who provide a wealth of examples of the many forms a prototype can take and the advantages of taking this step.
+Get inspired by the participants in the first cohort of the Small Libraries Create Smart Spaces project, who provide a wealth of examples of the many forms a prototype can take and the advantages of taking this step.

 Learn From Failure (1:40 minute video)